systane/courses/springBoot/README.md

 # **Spring Framework: An Overview**
 Spring is a modular framework to web development,and it has many features that we'll be talking in this article.
 But first let's define the base concepts to understand how this awesome framewok works.

 **Ioc Containers:** The Spring container is the core of the Spring Framework.
-Containers will create, configure, wire and manage objects their entire life cycle.
+Containers will create, configure, wire and manage objects and their entire life cycle.
 With the DI (Dependency Inversion) spring can manage this objects (Spring Beans) easily.

 The container gets its instructions of what Beans to instantiate, configure and assemble by reading the configuration metadata provided.
 This configuration can be Java annotation, XML or Java code.